samblenny/pre_docs/README.md

 ### Can't the JTAG port bypass Precursor's security?

-That's why the production run will ship with a packet of epoxy.
+The production run will ship with a packet of epoxy.

 ### Where can I learn more?